Tanujkumar24/LANGCHAIN-MEMORY/README.md

 # Conversational AI: Memory Management and LangChain Applications

-This repository contains a series of Jupyter notebooks that showcase advanced techniques in conversational AI, including memory management, the implementation of LangChain memory classes, and the use of LangChain Expression Language (LCEL).
-Each notebook is designed to provide practical insights and hands-on examples to build scalable and efficient conversational systems.
+This repository demonstrates advanced memory management techniques and applications using LangChain for conversational AI systems.
+It includes a set of Jupyter notebooks that guide developers in creating efficient, scalable, and dynamic solutions for handling conversation context and memory.

 ---